The Song of Songs (1933 film)

-Song of Songs is a ‘“romantic fable” with “tragic elements” in which an innocent peasant girl is transformed, step-by-step through the vicissitudes of love, into a disillusioned cynic.
+Song of Songs is a "romantic fable" with "tragic elements" in which an innocent peasant girl is transformed, step-by-step through the vicissitudes of love, into a disillusioned cynic.
 Most telling in this case is the use in German of the entire phrase to describe the "great song of love" or "ode to love" in Paul's First Epistle to the Corinthians.
 This creates a double layer of meaning to the title of the novel in German, one that could not be duplicated in an English rendition.

 The 1914 play, The Song of Songs by Edward Sheldon, also contributed to this version.
 It is a remake of the 1918 silent film The Song of Songs starring Elsie Ferguson and the 1924 silent film Lily of the Dust with Pola Negri.

 Plot

-An innocent peasant girl, Lily (Marlene Dietrich) is bereft of family after the death of her elderly father.
-Her aunt, Mrs. Rasmussen (Alison Skipworth) who owns a bookshop, reluctantly takes in Lily, but treats her more as a servant than as a niece.
-The naturally affectionate girl attracts the attention of a local sculptor, Richard (Brian Aherne), who flirts with her and invites her to his atelier suggesting she pose for him.
+An innocent peasant girl, Lily is bereft of family after the death of her elderly father.
+Her aunt, Mrs. Rasmussen who owns a bookshop, reluctantly takes in Lily, but treats her more as a servant than as a niece.
+The naturally affectionate girl attracts the attention of a local sculptor, Richard, who flirts with her and invites her to his atelier suggesting she pose for him.
 Lily demurs, but suffering under the scrutiny of her ill-willed aunt, she reconsiders and consents.
 In posing in the nude for Richard she discovers her womanhood, and incidentally, falls in love with the penurious artist.
 The artist finds himself ill-equipped to respond fully to Lily's overwhelming passion for him.

-A suitor appears in the form of the wealthy Baron von Merzbach (Lionell Atwill).
+A suitor appears in the form of the wealthy Baron von Merzbach.
 A patron of Mrs. Rassmusen's book shop, he schemes to take Lily to his estate and make her his mistress, under the fiction that the mostly illiterate girl will serve as his secretary.
 The aunt accepts a cash bargain from the Baron, and casts her out.
 Lily flees to Robert's studio with the Baron in pursuit.
 To her dismay Richard hands her over to the Baron, believing she may be better off with a man who can provide for her.

 The Baron becomes infatuated with Lily and marries her, but expels her from his estate when, in despair, she attempts to seduce the Baron's riding master.

 By chance, Richard encounters Lily, now working in a Berlin cabaret.
 She blames him for her degraded existence, but cynically praises him for disabusing her of her illusions, and allowing her to escape her naiveté and embrace the harsh realities of life.
 Remorsefully, Richard invites Lily to return to his studio.
 There she is confronted with the now completed marble statue she first posed for in her girlhood, an image of unspoiled innocence.
 In a calculated rage, she smashes the figure to pieces.
 After this catharsis, Lily and Richard reconcile and establish a genuine union.